kovaacs/PWABuilder/apps/blog/src/docs/android/updating-your-existing-app/update.md

 ## Updating an existing app in the Play Store

-If have an existing app in the Play Store and you want to publish a new version of it, follow these steps:
+If you have an existing app in the Play Store and you want to publish a new version of it, follow these steps:

 1. [Generate your new package](/docs/android/generating-android-package)
 4. Specify your new `App version` and `App version code`: